What Is My Email IP Address? Exploring Your IP Reputation

 - Spam complaints: High spam complaint rates are one of the fastest ways to damage your IP reputation, as they directly indicate recipients’ dissatisfaction with your emails.

 - Bounce rate: Number of emails that fail to reach their intended recipients.
-A high bounce rate is a sign of poor list management or outdated email addresses, which can harm your reputation.
-ESPs might think you’re not keeping a clean list or, worse, you’re using a purchased list.
+A high email bounce rate is a sign of poor email list management or invalid email addresses.
+ESPs might think you’re not keeping a clean list or, worse, they suspect you of buying an email list.

 - Email volume: A sudden increase in email volume can be a red flag since it’s a common tactic among spammers.
 Consistently high volumes on a single IP can also be a concern.
 That’s why you should use the right number of IPs to match your sending volume.